JoseLuisSR/registry/README.md

 It command takes install.sh file and execute all the commands that are inside it related to install docker engine, you can check those.

+## Docker file

+Docker file with all dependencies to build and deploy a microservice with springboot on container.
+Mapping ip address and port from host to container.

 In progress....